WizzyGeek/Burnt_Toast/README.md

 ## Implementation

-Thanks to martian17 for optimisations for computing 2021 values https://github.com/martian17/Burned_Toast_Conjecture
+Thanks to martian17 for optimisations for computing 2021 values for previous version https://github.com/martian17/Burned_Toast_Conjecture

 #### Contact